-Foothill WDB will look to the City of Pasadena Human Resource Department to provide resources this training.
-Outside resources, such a trainer's procured through the California Workforce Association may also be used.
+Foothill WDB will look to the City of Pasadena Human Resource Department to provide resources for some of this training.
+Outside resources, such as trainers identified by the California Workforce Association, may also be used.

 Coordination of Rapid Response and Layoff Aversion Activities